 You know it’s happening.
-Our LinkedIn profiles are being “checked out” before we walk into a business meeting.
+Our LinkedIn profiles are being “checked out” before we walk into a business meeting, especially now with many of our meetings being remote.
 If it’s not happening before the meeting, it’s most likely happening after the meeting or even during the meeting.

 The benefits of using LinkedIn go very deep in the sales process, way beyond prospecting.
 We use it to engage prospects.
 We use it to connect the dots.
 We use it to build influence maps and org charts.
 We use it to connect with power.
 We use it to uncover influencers.
 We use it for referrals.
 We use it to check brand advocacy.
 We use to it to endorse brands and executives we love.